sebastian-sampayo/Extended-Kalman-Filter-Project-Udacity/README.md

   vx: 0.539999
   vz: 0.54419
   ```

+Here it's a plot of the x and y position measured, estimated and ground truth values

+![Data 1][sample1]

+#### Data 2
-- For the input `sample-laser-radar-measurement-data-2.txt`:
+- For the input `sample-laser-radar-measurement-data-2.txt` the RMSE values obtained were:
   ```
   Accuracy - RMSE:
   px: 0.185496